Piedras Negras, Coahuila: Transportation

 Commercial air service is available via Aeropuerto Internacional de Piedras Negras.

 International Day of the Nacho

+Much like the modern-day burrito was invented in Ciudad Juárez, nachos were invented in Piedras Negras.
 The International Day of the Nacho takes place every October 21.
 It and a three-day Nacho Fest was initiated in the 1990s in the United States and Mexico to commemorate the invention of nachos by Ignacio "Nacho" Anaya in 1943 at the Victory Club restaurant in Piedras Negras.